System

 Contrast has passed through the arterial circulation and into the veins, opacifying the dural venous sinuses draining the occipital lobe and cerebellum.
 The right and left transverse and sigmoid sinues and internal jugular veins are opacified and overlap on the image.

-Non-invasive Cerebral Angiography
+Non-Invasive Cerebral Angiography

 CT Angiography